Contact Us

 Please contact us through the Virtual Advising Center if you have any questions or concerns.

-SPRING 2026 application priority deadline is Sunday, February 8 at 11:59 pm (PST).
+SUMMER 2026 application priority deadline is Thurday, June 18 at 11:59 pm (PST).

-SP26 Tutor Application Information
+SU26 Tutor Application Information

-If you wish to apply for a Tutor position for the Spring quarter, you will be able to do so through our online Tutor applications listed at the bottom of this email.
+If you wish to apply for a Tutor position for the Summer quarter, you will be able to do so through our online Tutor applications listed at the bottom of this email.
 Below, you will find information about eligibility and requirements to help you decide whether you wish to apply to become a tutor.
 Please read this information carefully.
 Questions that have already been answered in this email will not be responded to so keep this document for reference.

-SPRING 2026 application priority deadline is Sunday, February 8 at 11:59 pm (PST).
+Summer 2026 Tutor application priority deadline is Thursday, June 18th at 11:59 pm (PST).

 To qualify, you must: